CopperSpice API 1.9.2

 inline

-Makes the iterator operate on set.
-The iterator is set to be at the front of the set (before the first item).
+Sets the iterator to the beginning of the set before the first item.

 See also